Skip to main content

 • Other Targeted Peptides ∞ Specific peptides address particular aspects of well-being.
 PT-141 supports sexual health, which is often intertwined with overall hormonal balance and quality of life.
 Pentadeca Arginate (PDA) assists with tissue repair, healing, and inflammation reduction.
 Chronic inflammation can negatively impact cognitive function, so addressing it contributes to a healthier brain environment.

 These protocols represent a systems-based approach to wellness.
 They recognize that hormonal balance is not a static state but a dynamic interplay.
 By providing the body with the right signals, whether through direct hormone replacement or by stimulating endogenous production, we aim to create an optimal biochemical environment.
-This environment can then support the brain’s capacity for resilience, potentially mitigating the effects of in androgen receptors by ensuring a robust and consistent hormonal message.
+This environment can then support the brain’s capacity for resilience, potentially mitigating the effects of genetic variations in androgen receptors by ensuring a robust and consistent hormonal message.

 Comparing Hormonal Support Protocols